Bisma Asif

 Bisma Asif is an Australian politician.
 She represents Sandgate in the Legislative Assembly of Queensland.
 Asif is the first Muslim to be elected to the Parliament of Queensland.

 Early life

 Bisma Asif was born in Lahore, Punjab, Pakistan and moved to Sydney with her family in 2004.

 She received a Bachelor of Economics from the University of Queensland.
 Asif has said that she became interested in politics and involved in the Labor Party at university, and worked on a campaign for former MP Wayne Swan.

 Political career

 Prior to seeking elected office, Asif served as the president of Young Labor and as an advisor to Anika Wells.

 Asif was preselected by the Queensland Labor Party as its candidate for Sandgate at the 2024 Queensland state election to succeed the retiring incumbent Stirling Hinchliffe.
-She was selected amid the requirement that two male Labor MPs would have to retire at the next election to make way for women in order to meet the party's gender quota affirmative action rules.

 Personal life

 Asif is married and lives in Sandgate.
 She speaks Punjabi, English, Hindi and Urdu.